ocaml/opam/doc/pages/FAQ.md

   reinstallations or upgrades of the package.
 Don't complain if you mess up your installation using this!
 If you want to control how a package is installed or modify it, the right way is `opam pin`.
+* You shouldn't have to, but if you want to restart from scratch, just delete `~/.opam` and get back to `opam init`

+--

 #### 🐫  What are the minimum requirements ?